qpbp/blog/about.md

 ---

 Hi, there!
 My name is Roman and i'm software consultant.
-I always keep in attention modern technologies, which help business.
+I always hold attention on modern technologies, which help business, resolve and simplify issues.

 Contact me, if you need a help with some of the next: